 PREAMBLE

-Climate change has become one of the most significant threats to the Wadden Sea World Heritage property, potentially impacting their Outstanding Universal Value, including their integrity and authenticity, and their potential for economic and social development at the local level (see UNESCO Draft Policy Document on Climate Action for World Heritage, amended)
+Climate change has become one of the most significant threats to the Wadden Sea World Heritage property, (potentially) impacting its Outstanding Universal Value, including its integrity and authenticity, and their potential for economic and social development at the local level (see UNESCO Draft Policy Document on Climate Action for World Heritage, amended)

 Underline article 24. of the Sylt Declaration 2010 to support the global and national efforts to mitigate causes of climate change at the regional level, by calling especially upon local and regional competent authorities and stakeholders, to work towards developing the Wadden Sea Region into a CO2-neutral area by 2030 or before, putting the focus on the special threats for coastal zones by global warming and sea level rise.